 Ice cream can help to alleviate some of the pain that is associated with a sore throat, however, it isn’t advisable to consume too much of it.
 Sore throats can be soothed by eating ice cream or other cold foods.
 Too much sugar can reduce the effectiveness of your immune system.

 The short answer is, yes, it is.
-However, even if it helps your throat feel better, it has no ability to heal a sore throat.
+However, even if it helps your throat feel better, it cannot heal a sore throat.
 The most important thing to remember while dealing with a sore throat is that it is not something to ignore.

 A sore throat might make it difficult to swallow other foods, but ice cream’s silky texture makes it easy to swallow.
 When you’re feeling under the weather, eating ice cream might help you get the extra calories you need for your body.